isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2713.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Redoc - Document Management & Transaction Records Version 1.0 - Package 2 (Up to 10 users)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Estate Agency for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Document Management and Transaction Records Submission for Estate Agents

 ### Contact Information
-Web URL: https://www.realestatedoc.co <br>Contact Hotline: 91801197 <br>Contact Email: admin@realestatedoc.co <br>
+6600

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.